 Friday, December 13, 2019

 No applications will be accepted after December 13, 2019 at midnight EET

-The Fulbright Foundation in Greece will award up to seven grants (depending on available funding) to Greek professors/researchers to lecture and/or conduct research at universities or research centers in the United States.
+The Fulbright Foundation in Greece will award up to eight grants (depending on available funding) to Greek professors/researchers to lecture and/or conduct research at universities or research centers in the United States.
 Fulbright grants are awarded for a minimum of three months.
 Recipients may continue their project under the Fulbright auspices for up to six months (maximum eligible period) only if funding from sources other than the Fulbright Foundation is obtained.
 In that case, proof of funds is required.
 The grant period may begin as early as September 1, 2020 and must be completed by May 31, 2021.
 The grant period cannot be divided and may be conducted at a maximum of two universities or research centers.